OSGeo/gdal/gdal/doc/source/drivers/raster/bag.rst

       if elevation values at nodata are due to no source supergrid node falling into them, or if that/those supergrid nodes were themselves at the nodata value.
-   -  INTERPOLATION=NO/INVDIST.
-Default to NO. If set to INVDIST, a inverse distance weighting interpolation of nodata values is applied after the above describe value population.
-Interpolation cannot be used together with SUPERGRIDS_MASK=YES.
    -  NODATA_VALUE=value.
 Override the default value, which is usually 1000000.